CORE JAVA:-

 Answer

 A class containing abstract method is called Abstract class.
-An Abstract class can't be instantiated.
+An

 Example of Abstract class: